Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Application to the Framingham Teaching Dataset

-For $TIME$, all coefficient estimates were negative and 95\% confidence intervals excluded the null value of zero.
-These estimates suggest that time to hypertension is an important predictor, with patients who are farther from a hypertension diagnosis (i.e., larger $TIME$) expected to have lower systolic blood pressure, on average, than those who are nearing diagnosis (i.e., smaller $TIME$).
-Intuitively, we would expect higher systolic blood pressure for patients approaching a hypertension diagnosis, so this result is in alignment.
-The primary covariate of interest, baseline systolic blood pressure ($SYSBP_0$), had a statistically significant positive effect for nearly all methods, suggesting quite intuitively that higher baseline blood pressure levels yield higher follow-up blood pressure levels, on average.
+For $TIME$, all coefficient estimates were negative and 95\% CIs excluded the null value of zero.
+These estimates suggested that time to hypertension is an important predictor, as expected, with patients who were farther from a hypertension diagnosis (i.e., with larger $TIME$) expected to have lower SBP, on average, than those who are nearing diagnosis (i.e., with smaller $TIME$).
+For nearly all methods, $SBP_0$ had a statistically significant positive effect, intuitively suggesting higher baseline BPs yielded higher follow-up BPs, on average, after controlling for other factors.
+However, for some coefficients (e.g., $SBP_0$ and $TIME$), parametric CMI estimates were smaller in magnitude than those for other analyses.

-However, there were many observed differences between the approaches.
-The parametric CMI estimates were smaller in magnitude ($-0.52 \leq \hat{\beta}_2 \leq -0.51$) than those for the other analyses ($-1.18 \leq \hat{\beta}_2 \leq -0.99$).
-The semiparametric and naive analyses suggested larger effects for $SYSBP_0$ and $TIME$, while those for the parametric CMI analyses were more modest.
-For some coefficients (e.g., $\beta_1$ on $SYSBP_0$), the estimates from the complete cases and parametric CMI analyses tended to be more similar to each other, as did the estimates from the naive and semiparametric CMI analyses.

-Now, while the point estimates for all coefficients using single versus multiple CMI approaches (parametric or semiparametric) were nearly identical, the approaches differed in the width of their confidence intervals.
-As seen in the simulation studies (Sections~\ref{subsec:mi-sims}--\ref{subsec:sims-misspec}), the standard error estimator for multiple imputation was larger than that for single imputation, leading to wider confidence intervals with the former.
-This is intuitive since multiple imputation yields a higher degree of uncertainty than single imputation, which treats the imputed value as known.
+Now, while the coefficient estimates using single versus multiple CMI were nearly identical, the approaches differed in the width of their CIs.
+As seen in simulations (Sections~\ref{subsec:mi-sims}--\ref{subsec:sims-misspec}), the SE estimator for multiple imputation was larger than that for single, leading to wider CIs.
+In some cases, multiple imputation could lead us to draw different conclusions.

-In some cases, multiple imputation could lead us to draw different conclusions than single.
-For example, when estimating the conditional association between SBP at first visit ($SBP_0$) and at hypertension diagnosis or last hypertension-free visit ($SBP_1$), the wider confidence interval for parametric CMI crossed the null value of $\beta_1 = 0$.
-With this result, we would conclude that there is not a statistically significant conditional association between $SBP_0$ and $SBP_1$, after adjusting for everything else.
-Meanwhile, single parametric CMI had a 95\% confidence interval bounded away from the null value.
-Thus, we could conclude instead that there is a statistically significant association between the two SBP measures, after controlling for all other covariates.
-Specifically, we could conclude that patients with higher SBP at first visit tended to have higher SBP at either hypertension diagnosis or last hypertension-free visit, on average, after adjusting for proximity to diagnosis, sex, age, and BMI.

-\section{DISCUSSION}
+\section{Discussion}